KTH/kth-node-cosmos-db/DEVELOPMENT.md

 npm run dependency-graph:update
 ```

-_It's generally a good idea to avoid dependency cycles - ensure that no file is marked red in the images._
+_**Hint:** It's generally a good idea to avoid dependency cycles - ensure that no file is marked red in the images._

 ## Unit tests